Table of contents

 Top 5 Docker Vulnerabilities You Should Know

 Offering more than just another buzzword, containers have become one of the biggest trends in software development over the past three years.
 Developers love their ability to package, test, and deploy their code without the hurdles that can come with transitioning from one environment to another.
 Leading the pack in the container game has been Docker with its trademark blue whale logo that has become synonymous with container technology.
-However, despite its popularity, security is still a concern for developers with Docker vulnerabilities out in the wild that can put your product at risk.
+However, despite its popularity, security is still a concern for developers, and unaddressed issues in Docker container security can put your product at risk.

 Docker vulnerabilities: Container security 101